Nmedia - Fotolia

 Barclays' step-by-step approach

 Barclays then checked whether a quantum algorithm had already been published to solve that type of problem.
-A comprehensive list of known quantum algorithms maintained by the U.S.'s National Institute of Standards and Technology (NIST) helped to identify useful algorithms that might form the basis of more complex computations.
+A comprehensive list of known quantum algorithms maintained by the U.S. National Institute Standards and Technology (NIST) helped to identify useful algorithms that might form the basis of more complex computations.

 Anticipating a security threat